pyrsmk/molt/README.markdown

 Moreover, note that you can 'negate' a mode, like `!320`, to make your images hidden for that mode (please take a look at the listener example to know how deal with that special mode).

-Finally, the `display` attribute is used when a previously hidden image (by a negative mode) show up again.
-Currently, there's no way to distinguish which display CSS property is set on a node.
+Finally, the `display` attribute is used when a previously hidden image (by a negative mode) shows up again.
+Currently, there's no way to distinguish which display CSS property is set on a node (really, no way at all, coming from a lack of specs).
 So, molt will reset that display property to the `display` attribute value, `inline` otherwise.

-Now, inside a script, molt must discover all your molt images to automatically manage them all:

-    molt.discover();

-To finish, you can apply several properties or launch some actions on a specific refreshed node (when a zoom event has been catched, per example) by listening its refreshing state:
+You can apply several properties or launch some actions on a specific refreshed node (when a zoom event has been catched, per example) by listening its refreshing state:

     // Get your image node
     var img=$('#foo img')[0];